 Scotland is, of course, steeped in history going back to Neolithic times, home to prehistoric stone circles, standing stones, sites of many battles from Roman times till the 1700’s, mediaeval castles and other buildings as well as fantastic feats of engineering such as the Forth Bridge.
 We organise our tours so that you will experience as many as possible of these things at first hand.

 Over our time together, we will have travelled, dependent on the length of tour selected, several hundred off-road miles along little used roads and trails through the Galloway and Scottish Highlands and, if you are a first time visitor, 4x4 Treks will hopefully have given you an appetite to return to wild Scotland.

-We offer programmed guided 4x4 tours of 6 or 7 days as well as custom bespoke offerings on dates to suit you.
-Our custom offerings range from a half-day for a group of friends or a 4x4 club exploring Galloway and Southern Ayrshire Biosphere in your own 4x4 to a custom tour of weeks in length, exploring Scotland in rented luxury 4x4’s, staying in 5-star hotels for a travel agent from overseas.
-Prices start from £190 for a half-day led tour to whatever it takes to deliver your wishes.
+We offer guided 4x4 tours of 6 or 7 days as well as custom bespoke offerings on dates to suit you.
+Our custom offerings range from a half-day for a group of friends or a 4x4 club exploring in your own 4x4 to a custom tour of weeks in length, exploring Scotland in rented luxury 4x4’s, staying in 5-star hotels for a travel agent from overseas.

 To experience all that Scotland has to offer, contact us today for more information or to book your tour.
-Call +44 (0)1581 655004 or email for more information or to book your off-road adventure today!
+Call +44 (0) 7764152650 or email for more information on your off-road adventure today!